 What does Carpal Tunnel Syndrome feel like?

 Symptoms most often occur in the thumb, index finger, middle finger, and half of the ring finger.
 If you have problems with your other fingers but your little finger is fine, this may be a sign that you have carpal tunnel syndrome.
-A different nerve gives feeling to the little finger.
+A different nerve gives a feeling to the little finger.
 You may be able to get relief by shaking your hand.

 What if the pain is affecting more of my hand/palm?